asifhaider/home/_pages/about.md

 ---
 layout: single
 title: About Me
+excerpt: "Here is who I am, what I dream and what I do!"
+header:
+  overlay_image: /assets/img/About.jpg

 ---

 <p>Welcome to my site!
 I am Asif Haider, from Dhaka, Bangladesh.
 Currently, I am an undergraduate student studying at Bangladesh University of Engineering and Technology, focusing on Computer Science and Engineering!</p>